jrcramos/bing_auto_search/README.md

 - Verify your region is eligible for Microsoft Rewards

 **Extension popup doesn't open**
-- Try refreshing the extension: go to `chrome://extensions/` and click refresh
+- Try refreshing the extension: go to `Chromium://extensions/` and click refresh
 - Check if the extension is enabled
-- Restart Chrome if issues persist
+- Restart Chromium if issues persist

 ### Error Messages